 Our current nutritionally balanced 3 day food parcels include fresh food and vegetables, tinned goods, bread and dairy as well as frozen foods.
 These items are donated by local supermarkets as well as generous people and local businesses.
 We recognise that people require more than just food – the people who come to us are often at a very low point in their lives and accepting a food parcel is an acknowledgement that they are at rock bottom.
 The redistribution of surplus food prevents waste at a local level, but also creates links between businesses and the community, and demonstrates to vulnerable people that there is a support network available.

 We had already identified an increase in demand for food provision.
 In March 2020 at the start of the lockdown there were around 450 parcels handed out each week.

 Throughout the following months volunteers gave out around 500 bags of food each week, which went up to an average of 650 – 700 parcels.
 This demand has been exacerbated by the closure, of the other main food larder project in Grimsby, which was delivered by another organisation.
 We have also begun to identify a number of other local businesses that have surplus food they struggle to donate, for example because food safety standards cannot be assured by local food banks.
 For this reason we are planning to expand our provision to a new site, as we continue to build sustainable relationships with food providers and manufacturers.

-Our project represented a planned expansion into a new geographical area, an increase in our town centre capacity and sourcing donations from food providers that we didn’t receive surplus food from.
+Our project represented a planned expansion into a new geographical area, an increase in our town centre capacity and sourcing donations from food providers that we didn’t receive surplus food from in the past.
 We also needed to diversify the type of food that we could handle and redistribute by including chilled foods, fish and meat, and centred on building relationships with local manufacturers and budget supermarkets to become part of their surplus food supply chain.

 Food Donation and Redistribution